jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

           * `.mulDiv(...)`
         * [`JBConstants`](/api/libraries/jbconstants.md)
           * `.SPLITS_TOTAL_PERCENT`
     3. If there's at least some funds to send to the payout, determine where they should go, making sure to only debit a fee if the funds are leaving this contract and not going to a feeless terminal.
 If the split has an `allocator` set, send the funds to its `allocate` function, passing along any relevant params.
-Otherwise if a `projectId` is specified in the split, send the payout to that project and use the split's `beneficiary` as the address that should receive the project's tokens in return.
-Otherwise, send the funds directly to the `beneficiary` address from the split if one was provided.
+Otherwise if a `projectId` is specified in the split, send the payout to that project.
+Add to the project's balance if the split has a preference to do so, otherwise send a payment and use the split's `beneficiary` as the address that should receive the project's tokens in return, or use the message sender if a beneficiary wasn't provided.
+If no project was specified, send the funds directly to the `beneficiary` address from the split if one was provided.
 If the split didn't give any routing information, send the amount to the messag sender.
 Decrement the `leftoverAmount` once the split is settled.

         ```
         if (_payoutAmount > 0) {
-          // Transfer tokens to the mod.
+          // Transfer tokens to the split.
           // If there's an allocator set, transfer to its `allocate` function.
           if (_split.allocator != IJBSplitAllocator(address(0))) {
             _netPayoutAmount = _feeDiscount == JBConstants.MAX_FEE_DISCOUNT